Bill Gates’ predictions about the future of humanity in the age of artificial intelligence-breakinglatest.news-Breaking Latest News

 Healthcare

-“As the cost of computing power increases, ChatGpt’s ability to express ideas will increasingly resemble that of having a white-collar worker on hand to help you with various tasks,” Gates wrote.
+“As computing power increases and costs decrease, ChatGpt’s ability to express ideas will increasingly resemble having a white-collar worker on hand to help you with various tasks,” Gates wrote.
 In the healthcare sector, Gates wrote that AI could free healthcare workers from tasks including filling out insurance claims, completing paperwork and writing doctor’s appointment notes.
 Not to mention how much an AI could help the management of crisis situations in the health sector in the poorest countries, anticipating developments of epidemics and the identification of adequate treatments.

 Agriculture and livestock